Nagqu railway station

-Nagqu railway station (那曲站 (Nàqū Zhàn)), also spelled Naqu and Nagchu, is a station on the Chinese railway to Tibet serving Nagqu, Tibet.
+Nagqu railway station (那曲站 (Nàqū Zhàn)), also romanized as Naqu or Nagchu, is a station on the Qinghai–Tibet Railway serving the city of Nagqu in the Tibet Autonomous Region, China.
+It is located at an elevation of 4,515 m (14,813 ft).

+Construction of Naqu Station began in 2001, and it was put into operation on July 1, 2006, with the opening of the Golmud section of the Qinghai-Tibet Railway.

 Station layout

 The station has a crossing loop and several goods sidings adjacent to the passenger station.
 The goods sidings are connected to the main line via a shunting neck which trails to Up trains (trains to Beijing).